 An IRA (Individual Retirement Account) allows you to contribute to the product and take a deduction on your tax return up to certain limits.

-Money grows tax-deferred, and when you withdrawal money from such an account, a hundred percent of the distribution is subject to tax.
+Money grows tax-deferred, and when you withdraw money from such an account, a hundred percent of the distribution is subject to tax.

 There are a few different varieties for employer-sponsored retirement plans.

 For-profit companies typically use a 401k; nonprofits use a 403b, and government entities use a 457 to allow their employees to save through payroll deduction.

 Although the limits for how much can be contributed to these plans are higher than the limits on an IRA, all accounts have a similar tax treatment.
 A Roth IRA is different than a traditional IRA since the contributions are not tax-deductible, growth is tax-free, and withdrawals are tax-free.